Dr Gill Hughes

 Summary

-Gill hosts #thehullwewant community partnership project, which was inspired and funded by Barry Knight [Webb Memorial Trust legacy via RethinkingPoverty.org]. #thww explores needs and dreams in the city of Hull using emancipatory participatory research, asset based and radical community development approaches and is part of the #ShiftThePower global movement.
-The '#we' approach has been developed to use in different themes, places and spaces such as; climate change [with the Energy and Environment Institute https://www.hull.ac.uk/work-with-us/research/institutes/energy-and-environment-institute] and #theculturewewant. #thww has inspired a young people's project at Micaia in Chimoio to develop a similar project attracting Commonwealth funding to explore young people's needs and dreams.
-It's ethos and approach were drawn on to engage people in refreshing the Health and Wellbeing strategy within the city [https://www.hullccg.nhs.uk/have-your-say/our-communities/the-hull-we-want/].
-From this work Gill was invited to work with the Local Authority, CCG and the University on the development of a Poverty Truth Commission for the city.
+Gill hosts #thehullwewant community partnership project, which was inspired and funded by Barry Knight [Webb Memorial Trust legacy via RethinkingPoverty.org]. #thww explored needs and dreams in the city of Hull using emancipatory participatory needs-led research, asset based and radical community development approaches and is part of the #ShiftThePower global movement.
+The '#we' approach has been developed to use in different themes, places and spaces such as: climate change [with the Energy and Environment Institute and #theculturewewant. #thww has inspired a young people's project at Micaia in Chimoio in Mozambique, to develop a similar project attracting Commonwealth funding to explore young people's needs and dreams.

-Gill joined the Centre for Lifelong Learning (CLL), University of Hull in 1997, on its closure in 2009 she transferred to Social Sciences and is now in the School of Education.
-Her initial roles encompassed Trade Union Education and the HEFCE funded; Towards a Learning City project; a partnership with the Warren young people’s resource centre.
+Gill previously worked in the Centre for Lifelong Learning (CLL), University of Hull with experience of Trade Union Education and HEFCE funded; Towards a Learning City project; a partnership with the Warren young people’s resource centre.
 The project aimed to re-engage young people into education – to meet their needs.
+With partners she co-produced varied educational provision to meet community and VCSE, public sector needs including short courses, certificate, diploma and degree programmes.

-Gill also co-led a DFID project with Zimbabwean colleagues on developing a certificate around community participation (2001-4) and contributed to a DFID project in Sierra Leone co- facilitating a 3 day conference around education, citizenship and participatory engagement.
+Gill also co-led a DFID project with colleagues from the University of Zimbabwe developing a certificate in community participation (2001-4) and contributed to a DFID project in Sierra Leone around education, citizenship and participatory engagement [2004].

 Gill’s doctoral study related to young people and their disconnection from education in England - entitled - The Construct of Care and its Place in School Connectedness.
 It explores the role of care as a catalyst for connection to school [and wider services].